alvii147/Boilerplate/README.md

 ![React Native Tree Structure](img/reactnative_tree.png)

 The generated application incorporates [React Native Stack Navigation](https://reactnavigation.org/docs/stack-navigator/) to switch between app and authentication flow, and includes [Bottom Tab Navigation](https://reactnavigation.org/docs/material-bottom-tab-navigator/) to switch between Home, Profile, Notifications and Settings screens.
-This can be seen by running the app and scanning the QR code on the Expo Developers Tool page at `http://localhost:19002/` using the expo app downloaded on any Android or iOS device:
+This can be seen by running the app and scanning the QR code on the Expo Developers Tool page at `http://localhost:19002/` using the expo app downloaded on any Android or iOS device.

 ```
 expo start